 Cooperation with international organisations

-Cooperation with the Centre, supported with Erasmus+ funding, focuses on promoting innovation in language teaching through two paths
+This cooperation focuses on promoting innovation in language teaching through two paths

 - the Relating language curricula, tests and examinations to the Common European Framework of Reference (RELANG) initiative focuses on assisting educational authorities in relating language examinations to the proficiency levels defined in the Common European Framework of Reference for Languages (CEFR)